IBMDeveloperUK/Minishift101/workshop/Lab1/README.md

 # Lab 1.
 Set up your first project

-Learn how to login to your OpenShift cluster and create a new project in Minishift.
+Learn how to login to an OpenShift cluster and create a new project in Minishift.

 ## 1. Login to the cluster